Xagħra Stone Circle: Discovery, excavations and recent history

 The Xagħra Stone Circle was first recorded by Jean Houel in 1788.
 In the 1820s, Otto Bayer excavated part of the complex through a collapsed cave roof, and Charles Frederick de Brocktorff painted several paintings showing the site during this excavation.
 The site was filled in by the late 1830s, and its exact location was lost over time.
 The two monumental pillars which formed the circle's entrance still stood in 1828, but they were subsequently removed.

 The complex was rediscovered by the Gozitan researcher Joe Attard Tabone in 1964.
 It was excavated between 1987 and 1994 by a joint team from the University of Malta, the Maltese Museums Department and the University of Cambridge.
+The fieldwork and post-excavation study was directed by David Trump, Caroline Malone and Simon Stoddart, assisted by Prof Anthony Bonanno.
+A succession of student and professional volunteers assisted (see 2009 Malone et al, Mortuary Practices in Prehistoric Malta, Mortuary Customs).
 These excavations revealed the remains of one of the largest funerary complexes in the Mediterranean, and led to a better understanding of the society who built Malta's megalithic temples.
 About 220,000 human bones belonging to between 450 and 800 individuals were uncovered during the excavations, along with some animal bones and a series of artifacts, including figurines and architectural fragments.
+The human remains archive was further analysed as part of the FRAGSUS ERC Advanced Project, headed by Caroline Malone, and published as vol 3 of the Fragsus Monographs, see references below.
+The new work has extracted aDNA from three individuals, showing that people originated from the eastern Mediterranean area as well as from the Adriatic-central Europe area in the third millennium BC.
+The new work also examines the 11000 teeth recovered in the excavations and identifies a range of pathologies and health issues in the prehistoric population.

 The Xagħra Stone Circle is regarded as one of the most important archaeological sites in Malta.
 It is the only stone-enclosed hypogeum in Europe, and the only prehistoric necropolis in Malta which was properly excavated – no records were kept when the human remains and artifacts at Ħal-Saflieni were cleared in the early 20th century.
 Parts of the site remain unstudied, and efforts are being made to preserve the complex, since it is fragile and prone to collapse.

 The site is on government-owned land, and it is managed by Heritage Malta.
 The remains have Class A protection, and they are listed on the National Inventory of the Cultural Property of the Maltese Islands.
 The site is not accessible to the public.